-As of December 31, 2020, construction in progress consisted primarily of various renovations toas well as various costs associated with the development of a new These projects are expected to be completed during 2021, with the exception of the development of a new , which does not yet have an expected completion date.
-The costs are being funded through operating cash contributions. , investments, and donor As of December 31, 2019, construction in progress consisted primarily of various renovations to as well as various costs associated with the development of a new These projects are expected to be completed during 2020, with the exception of the development of a new , which does not yet have an expected completion date.
-The costs are being funded through operating contributions. g cash, investments, and donor
+As of December 31, 2020, construction in progress consisted primarily of variou is renovations to as well as various costs associated with the development of a new These projects are expected to be completed during 2021, with the exception of the development of a new , which does not yet have an expected completion date.
+The costs are being funded through operati ng cash, investments, and donor contributions.